 Does Social Security consider fibrositis the same as fibromyalgia, and not grant disability benefits for it?

-Fibromyalgia is increasingly thought to be associated with abnormal pain processing areas of the brain, making it a neurological disorder, rather than a rheumatological disorder.
-However, if you plan to apply for disability benefits for fibromyalgia, it's best to see a rheumatologist, as these doctors have the most experience with fibromyalgia.
+Fibromyalgia is increasingly thought to be associated with abnormal pain processing areas of the brain, making it a neurological disorder rather than a rheumatological disorder.
+You're more at risk for it if you have arthritis or lupus.
+But if you plan to apply for disability benefits for fibromyalgia, it's best to see a rheumatologist, because these doctors have the most experience with fibromyalgia.

-Also, many people with fibromyalgia also have chronic fatigue syndrome (CFS); both syndromes share symptoms in common.
+Many people with fibromyalgia also have chronic fatigue syndrome (CFS); both syndromes share symptoms in common.
 As a result, reading our article on disability for CFS may help you win your disability claim for fibromyalgia.